top of page

-The business is one of the most strongly positioned players in the deregulated and fast-growing electricity market.
+The renewable energy business is one of the most strongly positioned players in the deregulated and fast-growing electricity market.

 Ownership of Zhinvali HPP - the second largest hydro power plant with a reservoir in Georgia, facilitating the best year-around deals on deregulated electricity market.